evierosejo/Metis-Business-Fundamentals/Writeup.md

   **Technical:** relative scoring algorithm identifies reasonable locations for the 3D-printed village

-  **Nontechnical:** rate of chronic homelessness reduced in and around the location of village, reduction in cost of property damage from severe weather events for village tenants
+  **Nontechnical:** reduciton in rate of chronic homelessness and in cost of property damage from severe weather events for village tenants

 </p>
 </details>